AJ2O/pbs-unity/README.md

 - Suggestions for improvement and optimization
 - Any other way you can think of

 Any small contribution helps!
-Here are some [smaller issues](https://github.com/AJ2O/pbs-unity/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) you can help with.
+Here are some [smaller issues](https://github.com/AJ2O/pbs-unity/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) I've noted that anyone can help out with.

 # Final Notes
 - Most of the code isn't documented as well as I'd like, and that work will be captured by [this epic](https://github.com/AJ2O/pbs-unity/issues/9)
-- There is some legacy code, and that will generally be phased out, captured by this epic: [this epic](https://github.com/AJ2O/pbs-unity/issues/11)
+- There is some legacy code, and that will generally be phased out, captured by [this epic](https://github.com/AJ2O/pbs-unity/issues/11)
-- If you need help with learning what certain parts of code does, just hit up the [Discord](https://discord.com/invite/nNApAGQ).
+- If you need help with learning what certain parts of code does, just hit up the [Discord](https://discord.com/invite/nNApAGQ)